 - 1. Is the individual able to observe demonstrations and experiments in the basic sciences? - 2.
 Is the individual able to read, analyze, synthesize, solve problems quickly and efficiently, and reach diagnostic and therapeutic judgments? - 3.
 Does the individual have sufficient use of the senses of vision and hearing and the somatic sensation necessary to perform a physical examination?
 Can the individual perform palpation, auscultation, and percussion? - 4.
 Can the individual reasonably be expected to relate to patients and establish sensitive, professional relationship with patients? - 5.
-Can the individual reasonably be expected to communicate the results of the examination to the patient and to his/her colleagues with accuracy, clarity, and efficiency?

-- 6. Can the individual reasonably be expected to learn and perform routine laboratory tests and the diagnostic procedures? - 7.
+Can the individual reasonably be expected to communicate the results of the examination to the patient and to his/her colleagues with accuracy, clarity, and efficiency? - 6.
+Can the individual reasonably be expected to learn and perform routine laboratory tests and the diagnostic procedures? - 7.
 Can the individual reasonably be expected to display good judgment in the assessment and treatment of patients? - 8.
 Can the individual reasonably be expected to perform with precise, quick, and appropriate actions in emergency situations? - 9.
 Can the individual reasonably be expected to accept criticism and respond by appropriate modification of behavior? - 10.
 Can the individual reasonably be expected to possess the perseverance, diligence, and consistency to complete the medical school curriculum and enter the independent practice of medicine following completion of specialty residency training?

 When a candidate does not meet a standard as defined above, student services in collaboration with OAS will determine whether reasonable accommodations can be provided, which do not cause a fundamental alteration of the medical education program, are consistent with the standards of the medical profession, and are recommended by the OAS office.
 Accommodations are not applied retroactively; therefore, timely requests are essential.
 Candidates who would like to initiate the accommodation process must complete an online application at http://accessibilityservices.wvu.edu/register.

-The accommodation review process typically includes the candidate providing documentation of a disability, followed by an interactive process between the candidate, Students Services, and OAS to determine whether an individualized accommodation plan will not fundamentally alter the academic or professional standards.
-The OAS and student services will (a) review requests for accommodations for matriculating and enrolled medical students; (b) review, modify, and approve recommendations for these accommodations; and (c) coordinate the implementation of approved accommodations within the medical school curriculum.
-If a reasonable accommodation(s) is approved, it is the student's responsibility to alert the course director(s) in a timely manner (as defined by 7 working days prior to implementing the requested accommodation(s)).
-If it is determined that in the professional judgment of student services or OAS that accommodations may not be made to satisfy the SoM's program objectives across all six core competencies, such opinion will be documented in the minutes of CAPS as they review students' performance.
-If a student, with or without reasonable accommodation(s), cannot satisfy these Technical Standards or if the disability would interfere with patient or peer safety or otherwise impede the student's ability to complete the undifferentiated M.D. degree program and advance to graduation, residency training or licensure, then CAPS may suspend or dismiss the student from the MD degree program.
+The accommodation review process typically includes the candidate providing documentation of a disability, followed by an interactive process between the candidate, Students Services and OAS to determine whether an individualized accommodation plan will fundamentally alter the academic or professional standards of the program.
+OAS and student services will (a) review requests for accommodations for matriculating and enrolled medical students; (b) review, modify and approve recommendations for these accommodations; and (c) coordinate the implementation of approved accommodations within the medical school curriculum.
+If a reasonable accommodation(s) is approved, it is the student's responsibility to alert the course director(s) in a timely manner (as defined by 7 working days prior to implementing the requested accommodations may not be made to satisfy the SoM's program objectives across all six core competencies, such opinion will be documented in the minutes of CAPS as they review students' performance.

+If a student, with or without reasonable accommodation(s), cannot satisfy these Technical Standards, their competency interferes with patient or peer safety, or otherwise cannot complete the undifferentiated M.D. degree program and advance to graduation, residency training or licensure, then the Committee on Academic and Professional Standards (CAPS) may suspend or dismiss the student from the MD degree program.